mamalovesyou/BalooChessEngine/README.md

 Note:
     After having a functional minmax search with a depth of 4, it take way too long to find a move.
-    So For now, I'm gonna switch max depth to 3.
+    I switched max depth to 3.
 Next step is to have a game server so that I can play against the computer.

+Now I got a cool game server so I can play through my browser.
+But the AI still need at least 40s to make it first move so let's improve it with the Alpha Beta pruning technic.

 ### Todo